30 Oct 2021

 I'm slowly restructuring the photos and record of the work done, section by section.
 For now it's mostly unannotated photos, in a chaotic before/after way.
-This will change as I get to it, and will unfold probably winter 2021.
+This will change as I get to it.

 More or less the present.
 On the road about a week at this time, engine not fully broken in.